Aayush9029/Phantom/README.md

+> **Note**
-> **Warning** : Work In Progress, Phantom is currently in design phase and not yet ready for development.
+> Work In Progress, Phantom is currently in design phase and not yet ready for development.
 Check back later, contributions are welcome.

 As of now, all other apps, like Hidden Bar and Venus, use a transparent menubar icon with an extremely large max width to "hide/unhide" icons, which feels too hacky, even for me.
 I'll work on the app once I figure out a way to make it operate without such a workaround.
 (Or when I change my mind.)